UltraEngine/Documentation/Lua/Strings.md

 # Strings

 Strings in Lua are handled using the built-in string data type.
-There are no specific classes for narrow and wide strings like in Ultra Engine.
-Lua supports Unicode characters, so there is no need to distinguish between narrow and wide strings.
+There are no specific classes for narrow and wide strings like in the C++ API.
+Lua strings are considered to be in UTF-8 format and converted to and from wide strings when they are pass as function arguments or returned from an API function.

 ## Constructors

-Strings can be created using string literals:
+In Lua, strings can be created using string literals like so:
 ```lua
 local s = "Hello!"
 ```
-There is no need to use a specific syntax for Unicode strings, as Lua handles them automatically.

 Common numeric data types can be converted to a string using the `tostring` function:
 ```lua